 What coaching is and what coaching isn't

 In a nutshell, coaching brings you the clarity to define where you want to be, the tools with which to get there and the awareness to be able to release what’s been stopping you.
-It is a talking therapy which is primarily focused on action and change.
+It is a modality which is primarily focused on action and change.

 Other modalities such as therapy and counselling, on the other hand, support you in understanding and processing things which have already happened and enable you to get to a place where you feel like you want to move forward.